 - 1 large egg, preferably at room temperature

 - 1 teaspoon vanilla extract

 - 1 tablespoon turbinado (raw) sugar

-- Preheat oven to 375°F. Grease a muffin tin or line the tin with muffin liners (note that this recipe produces about 10 to 11 muffins).
+- Preheat oven to 375°F. Grease all 12 cups of your muffin tin or line the tin with muffin liners.

 - In a separate, medium bowl, whisk together the coconut oil, mashed banana, honey, egg and vanilla.*